 DuPage County Special Needs Children and Divorce Attorneys

 When a marriage is dissolved, it can take a major toll on the children.
 However, when it comes to special needs children and divorce, there are several additional issues that must be addressed.
-Parents must also be willing to work collaboratively on these issues so both the short-term and long-term the needs of the disabled child will be met.
+Parents must be willing to work collaboratively on these issues so both the short-term and long-term the needs of the disabled child will be met.
 If you are going through a divorce and have a special needs child (or children), it is important to be represented by a family law attorney with extensive experience in this area of the law.

 Special Needs Children and Divorce in Illinois